 blake is a queer settler and PhD candidate in environmental toxicology and biology in Dr. Vicki Marlatt’s lab at Simon Fraser University.
 Their current research focuses on the impacts of contaminants on amphibians, particularly northwestern salamanders. blake completed an Hons.
 BSc in biology at the University of Victoria.
 They have a keen interest in birds that really took flight in their early 20s.
 Although they are still passionate about birds, their love for amphibians heightened when working for Bullfrog control Inc. in so-called Victoria, BC.
 They are strongly committed to removing systemic, non-inclusive biases that can at times be inherent in the way work is conducted and information is presented.
 They are also committed to anti-racist pedagogy and deconstructing colonial ideals and principles perpetuated in research, society, and academia.

 Sarah’s passion for connecting people to outdoor spaces and advocating for just land stewardship first developed throughout her studies at BCIT in the Fish, Wildlife and Recreation Program.
 Her curiosity of wetlands grew during her work as a Park Ranger for various agencies, specifically when she noticed the mass outward migration of Western Toadlets from nearby marshes; this, along with the joy she felt when observing wildlife in and around wetlands, sparked her to seek out wetland-specific training opportunities, which included those offered by the BCWF.
 She is excited about supporting her fellow BCMMP volunteers and the broader initiatives of the program; it is a prime opportunity for people to actively engage with wetlands, while contributing towards a long-term database that will support future restoration and conservation work!
-Besides thinking about wetlands and ranging the parks, Sarah enjoys working on her backcountry ski turns with her partner, volunteering with her community Streamkeeper Society, and hanging out with her rescue parrot.
+Besides thinking about wetlands and ranging the parks, Sarah enjoys working on her backcountry ski turns with her partner, hiking in new places, and hanging out with her rescue parrot.

 It was only after moving to Canada in 2016 that Gordon’s interest for nature came alive.
 Originally from the Netherlands where he studied and worked as an information designer he then moved to Canada to work for Shopify until 2020.
 During that time his passion for spending more time outdoors grew.
 Weekends were spent camping, away from the desk and computer screens.
 This is also where a little Yellow Warbler set in motion a love for birds and to learn more about how we can help create a better environment for them.
 Right now Gordon is spending time hiking, bird watching and working on film and photography projects.